Face-Sitting

 - Twentieth century: The dominance term queening, a dominant woman enthroned over a submissive partner, circulated in fetish and femdom subcultures, where purpose-built furniture appeared to support long sessions: the queening stool (a low seat with an opening) and the smotherbox, an enclosed frame with padded openings for the neck and face, sometimes lockable to emphasise the submissive's helplessness.
 These are documented in the survey of face-sitting on Wikipedia.

-- 1980: The position entered mainstream comedy when Monty Python's Eric Idle wrote a ribald song on the subject, adapting a melody associated with Gracie Fields, an early signal of its half-joking pop-cultural recognisability.
+- 1980: The position entered mainstream comedy when Monty Python's Eric Idle wrote the ribald song "Sit on My Face", set to the melody of the Gracie Fields standard "Sing As We Go" and released on the Contractual Obligation Album, an early signal of its half-joking pop-cultural recognisability.

 - 1 December 2014: The UK's Audiovisual Media Services Regulations 2014 came into force, banning the depiction of a list of acts in British-produced online pornography (among them face-sitting, alongside spanking beyond "trifling" pain, fisting and urolagnia) a list widely criticised as arbitrary and as singling out acts associated with female pleasure and dominance.